Last updated on

 The Visionaire Apartments offer a stylish and unique place to stay right in the heart of Lisbon.
-The whole place is a contemporary take on a merchant’s house of the XVI century, filled with tapestries, textiles, pottery and artefacts, that all combine to create a mixture of Portuguese style accented with African and Asian influences.
+The whole place is a contemporary take on a merchant’s house of the XVI century, filled with tapestries, textiles, pottery and artefacts.
 It’s beautifully done and we were smitten with our room, which had high vaulted ceilings, a four-poster bed, and intriguing ornaments, like a spinning wooden globe and an ornate cloak on the wall.

 The common area is also beautiful – a library room filled with antiques and offering a quiet place to relax and read while overlooking the busy Figueira square.
 Coffee, tea and biscuits are available for guests and they operate an honesty system for a shared mini bar and selection of food.
 A free-of-charge self-service laundry room is also a bonus, especially if travelling with children or as part of a longer trip.